SnakeskinTpl/grunt-snakeskin/README.md

 ## Speed up your build

-Do not compile templates with 'exec: true' option.
-Specify already compiled source files.
+Do not recompile templates with `exec: true` option.
 ```js
 grunt.initConfig({
   snakeskin: {